zarmehr/zargram/README.md

 ### _**Zargram**_
-_**Zargram**_ is a small social network based on rest api that allows you to basic social network procedures such as:
+_**Zargram**_ is a small social network based on rest api that allows you to use basic social network procedures such as:

 -create/update/delete  accounts/posts/comments/reactions
 -(un)follow/delete friends